jonfaustman/django-frontend-skeleton/README.rst

 More Information
 -----------------

-For more information, instructions on how to get started, and changes in the current version `read the documentation <https://django-frontend-skeleton.readthedocs.org/>`_.
+For more information, instructions on how to get started, a changelog and a roadmap `read the documentation <https://django-frontend-skeleton.readthedocs.org/>`_.

+**!important - The 0.8.0 upgrade will include wide-sweeping, non-backwards compatible changes - `read the roadmap <https://django-frontend-skeleton.readthedocs.org/en/latest/road_map.html>`_ carefully!**